sustrik/ribosome/README.md

 ```

 On the command line you specify an input file.
 The file is supposed to contain
 data in JSON format.
-The JSON is accessible via ruby variable called 'root' and
+The JSON is accessible via ruby variable called $root and
 it's the standard JSON object as defined by json gem.
 So, for example, following
 code will print out names and values in a JSON map: